 There are 32 nonattainment or maintenance areas where the nonattainment or maintenance area boundary is larger than the MPO(s) planning area, and therefore, contains a "donut area."
 Donut areas are geographic areas outside a metropolitan planning area boundary, but inside the boundary of a nonattainment or maintenance area that contains any part of a metropolitan area(s).
 These areas are not isolated rural nonattainment and maintenance areas.

-These areas include 41 MPOs as shown in Attachment C. State departments of transportation (DOTs) and MPOs within nonattainment/maintenance areas with donut areas must cooperatively ensure that the motor vehicle emissions within the nonattainment or maintenance area, but outside of the MPO(s) planning area are included in the regional emissions analysis supporting MPO conformity determinations.
-To demonstrate conformity of projects in the donut portion, such projects must have been included in the regional emissions analysis that supports the conformity determination of the MPO's plan and TIP.
-In nonattainment and maintenance areas with a donut portion, the MPO and State DOT may choose to include donut area projects in the MPO's plan and TIP.
+These areas include 43 MPOs as shown in Attachment C. To demonstrate conformity of projects in the donut portion, such projects must have been included in the regional emissions analysis that supports the conformity determination of the MPO's plan and TIP.
 Challenges these areas face include:

 SIP issues - such as how the motor vehicle emissions budgets are developed and whether sub-area budgets are utilized.

 Institutional Arrangements - such as which agency takes the lead on analysis for the donut area portion of the nonattainment/maintenance area.
 Also, a non-MPO planning entity or municipality (i.e. regional planning council) often has planning responsibilities within the donut area.
 In such cases, the non-MPO planning entity should be engaged in an interagency consultation and/or participate in data collection and analysis.